Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Robert Oppenheimer

-The first excerpt represents the past or something you must release, and is drawn from Euthyphro by Plato:
+The excerpt represents the core issue or deciding factor on which you must meditate, and is drawn from To the Lighthouse by Virginia Woolf: